International Student AdmissionKey issues to check before going further in admissions

 Checking key issues

 Evaluating financial capacity can be tricky, as it is also connected to cultural habits.
+Asking for deposits, bank certificates, but also the social class of the candidate -without being too intrusive can give insights.

 In some countries, these success fees are not authorized by governments because of past corruption scandals implying public funding.
+Some agents are sometimes invoicing students for such services, even if the destination institution forbids double fees in the agent contract.

 Using agents for admissions needs some checking also: